-Information Officers and Fire managers conduct a community information session.
+Information Officers and fire managers conduct a community information session in northern California, 2008.
 Credit: NIFC, Kari Greer.
 This initiative considers both internal and external audiences, as well as the people who influence those audiences.
 Audiences for the Cohesive Strategy are defined as follows: